pixelastic/norska/modules/docs/src/norska.config.js.md

 Default value is `8083`, but it will fallback to a random available port if this one is unavailable.

+### `livereloadPort`

+The `livereloadPort` defines the port on which the livereload server will run.
+Default is `35729`, but it will fallback to a random available port if this one is unavailable.

 ### `js.input`

 The `js.input` key defines the entrypoint used for compiling the JavaScript,